softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 ## Comprehensive deposit

 A comprehensive deposit includes everything in a minimal and runnable deposit but provides a richer set of documentation and includes test code and additional test and other sample data.
-A comprehensive deposit allows other researchers to reuse, customise, and modify your software and provides documentation allowing them to understand, in detail, both how your software implements your research, and where it sits in its wider software ecosystem.
+A comprehensive deposit allows other researchers to reuse, customise and modify your software and provides documentation allowing them to understand, in detail, both how your software implements your research and where it sits in its wider software ecosystem.

 ### Developer documentation